Election signs on footpaths

-Election Signs, either static or handheld (including waving placards), on footpaths may be displayed at any time as part of an Election Display.
-An Election Display is the area in which a custodian has responsibility for the Election Signs as well as any tables or chairs.
-You do not need approval from Brisbane City Council for an Election Display on the footpath, as long as you comply with the following conditions:
+You can place election signs on footpaths at any time as part of an election display.
+These election signs can be static or hand held (including waving placards).
+An election display is the area in which a custodian has responsibility for the election signs as well as any tables or chairs.
+You do not need approval from Brisbane City Council for an election display on the footpath, as long as you comply with the following conditions:

-- Election Signs must not obstruct pedestrians or traffic, constitute a safety hazard or interfere with public infrastructure.
+- election signs do not obstruct pedestrians or traffic, constitute a safety hazard or interfere with public infrastructure

-- The maximum size of each Election Sign is 0.6 m².
+- the maximum size of each election sign is 0.6 square metres

-Other signs advocating for a particular cause or issue may be included in an Election Display as part of the maximum number of signs, with permission of the custodian.
-If a sign advocating for a particular cause or issue is not part of an Election Display, written approval from Council will be required.
+Other signs advocating for a particular cause or issue may be included in an election display as part of the maximum number of signs, with permission of the custodian.
+If a sign advocating for a particular cause or issue is not part of an election display, written approval from Council is required.